nihalkumar833/tds-project-2/DEPLOYMENT_GUIDE.md

 LLM_TIMEOUT_SECONDS=240

 ```
-> ⚠ **if you don't have multiple gemini key just copy one key in all.
+> ⚠ **if you don't have multiple gemini key just copy one key in all. but my recommendation is used atleast two different key for fallback mechanism to work properly
 ---
 > ⚠ **Never commit your `.env` file** to GitHub.
 Add it to `.gitignore`.